-The United Nations defined community development, in the post war period, as ‘a process designed to create conditions of economic and social progress for the whole community with its active participation’, In the first instance, the aim was to promote integrated development and self-reliance, especially focusing upon rural communities, with the subsequent addition of programmes geared towards urban communities.
+The United Nations which from the mid 1950s – 70s had a Regional and Community Development Section, with which IACD was closely connected, defined community development in the post war period, as ‘a process designed to create conditions of economic and social progress for the whole community with its active participation’, In the first instance, the aim was to promote integrated development and self-reliance, especially focusing upon rural communities, with the subsequent addition of programmes geared towards urban communities.

 In the 1950s much of IACD’s membership and focus was upon policy and practice in post-colonial countries, but from the mid 1960s its membership increasingly attracted community developers working within developed countries, especially around anti poverty programmes such as the War on Poverty in the USA and the Urban Programme in the UK.
 Members of the association were also involved with the setting up of the international Community Development Journal in 1967.
 Marj Mayo,former IACD and CDJ Board member reflects upon these early years in this film http://www.youtube.com/watch?v=tuchj3cXRWc

 The Association moved its HQ to Belgium in 1978

 IACD began to expand its membership in francophone countries.
 It started publishing its own Journal called Comm, managed the Community Work Training Clearing House in the 1970s and 80s and provided small grants to local community development projects on behalf of the Belgian Overseas Development Ministry.
 Prof Rudolph Rezsohazy, from Hungary, served as President of IACD for over much of this period, with Pierre Rozen its Secretary General.